David Davies (Interim Department Head)

 Students in the Master of Music program choose either performance (applied music or conducting), music education or piano pedagogy.
 The M.M. in performance develops specific music skills and abilities to a high degree in the fields of instrumental and vocal performance and conducting.
 The M.M. in music education focuses on teacher training at the elementary and secondary levels.
 The M.M. in piano pedagogy combines an emphasis in performance with teacher training for private and small group settings.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Music.

 Diagnostic (Advisement) Examinations